vdesabou/alfred-spotify-mini-player/README.md

 ## Features

-* Hotkey to trigger the workflow
 * Update of playlists directly from the workflow!
-* Search for Albums, Artists or Tracks
-* Search for playlists (including your Top List), browse them and launch them
+* Search for Albums, Artists or Tracks and Playlists, browse them and launch them
-* Browse by Artists, Albums or Playlists
 * **Lookup artist online** by using ctrl key on a track
 * **Alfred Playlist** manage a playlist from Alfred: add track (using fn), albums or playlist (using ⇧)
 * Select a track with ⌥ to play the album, or ⌘ to play the artist
 * Same control keywords as iTunes Mini Player: play, pause, mute, next, random, previous, volmax, volmid.
 And shuffle to activate shuffling.
-* Star/Unstar currently played track with keyword *star*/*unstar*
 * Display information currently played track with keyword *current*
-* Add current track to Alfred Playlist
+* Add current track to Alfred Playlist or My Music
-* Display artist bigraphy
 * Browse Related artists
+* Get featured playlists from Spotify in your country, US and UK
 * Display current track lyrics
 * Three themes available: black, green and new theme from Spotify
 * Auto-Updater: it checks once per day and download automatically the new version